What is marketing myopia?

 However, historic evidence may not support this.
 The evidence says that the oil industry never had a superior product for so long.
 But had a succession of different businesses gone through the cycle of growth, maturity, and decline (Product Life Cycle).

-Mass Production: Mass production forces companies to produce all they can.
+Mass production forces companies to produce all they can.
 Declining cost per unit and as the output rises is highly irresistible for the companies.
 The profits are spectacular, but what’s ignored is marketing.
 The output may be so huge that the company may want to just get rid of it.
-Thus it focusses more on selling, not marketing.
+Thus it focuses more on selling, not marketing.

 What Ford put first?

-Henry Ford is believed to be the most senseless and a brilliant marketer in American history.
+Henry Ford is believed to be the most senseless and brilliant marketer in American history.
 He’s senseless.
 He forced everyone to buy the same black car while brilliant because he designed a production system to fit market needs.
 We believed that Ford was able to sell the car at $500 because he invented the assembly line.
-But actually, he invented the assembly line because he already decided to sell a million cars at $500 per car.
+He actually invented the assembly line because he already decided to sell a million cars at $500 per car.
 Thus, Mass production wasn’t a result of his low prices.

-Product Provincialism: This refers to the fourth case of the self-deceiving cycle.
-The low-cost production creates possibilities for the profits but it may be the most serious self-deceiving attitude that can affect the “growth” company, where the expanding demand neglects the concerns of marketing and the customer.
-And instead of growing the company declines and the product fails to adapt consumers’ changing tastes and preferences, new marketing practices and institutions and product development in competing or complementary industries.
+This refers to the fourth case of the self-deceiving cycle.
+Low-cost production creates possibilities for profits but it may be the most serious self-deceiving attitude that can affect the “growth” company, where the expanding demand neglects the concerns of marketing and the customer.
+And instead of growing the company declines and the product fails to adapt to consumers’ changing tastes and preferences, new marketing practices and institutions, and product development in competing or complementary industries.

-For example, the buggy whip industry, had it defined itself as a transportation business, it may not have seen the failure it did.
+For example, had it defined itself as a transportation business, the buggy whip industry may not have seen the failure it did.
 It may have survived even if it would have defined itself as a catalyst to energy sources, by manufacturing fans or belts.

 The oil industry can be another case, where they got competition, outside their industry.
-Or take the classic case of kerosene lamps VS electric bulb.
+Or take the classic case of kerosene lamps VS electric bulbs.